evantayloryates/yabai-wiki-fork/Commands.md

 You might remember this format from the previous chapter about [&rightarrow;&nbsp;configuration options][wiki-config], which used the same message passing interface.

-The [&rightarrow;&nbsp;example&nbsp;skhdrc][example-skhdrc] shows how you can integrate these commands with [&rightarrow;&nbsp;skhd], a hotkey utility for macOS.
+The [&rightarrow;&nbsp;example&nbsp;skhdrc][example-skhdrc] shows how you can integrate these commands with [&rightarrow;&nbsp;gh-skhd], a hotkey utility for macOS.
 This file is an example showing how to control yabai using keyboard shortcuts.
 Note that it is not a good example for all keyboard layouts and is highly opinionated.
 It is recommended to build your own skhdrc file from scratch to suit your needs.

 ### Display commands